Overall score

 Across states, Castle Hill is an energetic metro larger suburb where cafés and local life overlap, whereas Devonport is a regional hub with its own identity and everyday convenience.
 Castle Hill sits in a middle-ring position, whereas Devonport is further into the wider countryside.

-Castle Hill tends to lead on schools and education options and parks and reserves, while Devonport stands out for housing affordability.
+Castle Hill tends to lead on a quieter safety profile and schools and education options, while Devonport stands out for housing affordability.
 Castle Hill generally means more sought-after housing, while Devonport leans toward more approachable housing costs.

 Castle Hill suits retirees and families more clearly, whereas Devonport is the stronger match for investors and value-focused buyers.